 If you’re looking for a place to experience fall in Tennessee that offers beautiful mountain scenery, vibrant foliage, and plenty of fall activities, Pigeon Forge should be at the top of your list!

-This cute mountain town at the foothills of The Great Smoky Mountains is packed with unique things to do and is one of the best southern getaways for families.
+The foothills of the Great Smoky Mountains are packed with unique things to do in Pigeon Forge.
+This cute mountain town is one of the best southern getaways for families.
 There is excitement year-round in Pigeon Forge with entertaining live shows, fascinating interactive museums, and thrill rides for all ages, but the town really comes to life in the fall.

-Dollywood Harvest Festival is one of the best fall festivals in the south!
+Dollywood Harvest Festival is one of the best fall festivals in the South!
 In October, the theme park transforms into a fall wonderland with live entertainment, food vendors, and colossal pumpkins on display.
-Complete your trip with a scenic drive through the Smoky Mountains for some of the most breathtaking views during fall in the south!
+Complete your trip with a scenic drive through the Smoky Mountains for some of the most breathtaking views in the Southern USA in the fall!

 Where to Stay in Pigeon Forge: